aaulsebrook/pesa-activity/README.md

 ------------------------------------------------------------------------

-This is the repository for the following paper (in submission):
+This is the repository for a paper (currently anonymized; in submission):

-`Aulsebrook, Valcu, Jacques-Hamilton, Kwon, Krietsch, Santema, Delhey, Teltscher, Lesku, Kuhn, Wittenzellner & Kempenaers (In Submission) Activity and energy expenditure predict male mating success in the polygynous pectoral sandpiper.`

 # Overview